menisadi/menisadi.github.io/_posts/2025-10-19-hebneovim.md

 ### Cursor shapes

-While living with the minimal toggle for a while, I kept having a feeling that the movement was acting strage.
+While living with the minimal toggle for a while, I kept having a feeling that the movement was acting strange.
-When I examined it closly I realized that the cursor was to blame.
+When I examined it closely I realized that the cursor was to blame.
-I use a vertical cursor on insert mode and it is left aligned which, when writing RTL gave the filling of jumping back and forth.
+I use a vertical cursor (┃) on insert mode and it is left aligned which, when writing RTL gave the filling of jumping back and forth.
 I checked and couldn't find any right-aligned version so I settled on underline as a replacement.
+So, I added to my toggle a little part which changed the cursor from vertical line to underline.

 ### Spellchecking (Hebrew + English)